massimocaprinali/cloud-foundry-public/install_cli.md

     ```
     {: pre}

 2. Make changes to your app code as you see fit.
-For example, if you are using an {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit "Thanks for creating ..." to say something new.
+For example, if you are using an {{site.data.keyword.cloud_notm}} sample app and your app contains the `src/main/webapp/index.html` file, you can modify it and edit "Thanks for creating ..." to say something new.
 Ensure the app runs locally before you deploy it back to {{site.data.keyword.cloud_notm}}.

-    When deploying your app back to {{site.data.keyword.cloud_notm}}, the `manifest.yml` is used to determine your application’s URL, memory allocation, number of instances, and other crucial parameters.
+    When deploying your app back to {{site.data.keyword.cloud_notm}}, the `manifest.yml` is used to determine your app’s URL, memory allocation, number of instances, and other crucial options .
 You can [read more about the manifest file](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html){: external} in the Cloud Foundry documentation.

     Also pay attention to the `README.md` file, which contains details such as any applicable build instructions.

-    If your application is a Liberty app, you must build it before redeploying.
+    If your app is a Liberty app, you must build it before redeploying.
     {: note}

 3. Log in to {{site.data.keyword.cloud_notm}} with your IBMid.
 If you have multiple accounts, you will be prompted to select the account to use.
 If you do not specify a region with the `-r` flag, you must also select a region.